-THEATRICAL STAGE LIGHT INSTRUMENTS- not used as stage or hand properties will count towards the allotment of six lighting instruments.
+Count towards the allotment of six lighting instruments.

 EXAMPLE: A group of people searching in the dark with flashlights in They Dance Real Slow in Jackson or in The Women of Lockerbie would be using the lighting sources for their intended purpose and as part of the action of the play.
 They would not count against the lighting allotment of (6) six fixtures.